GrosvenorTechnology/OemAccessApi/documentation/Entities/HardwareReader.md

 # Hardware.Reader

 A reader is the logical representation of a token reader.
-A token may be physical, biometric or entered through a keypad.
+A token may be physical, bio-metric or entered through a keypad.
 In addition to identification a reader may also be used to verify by using a PIN code entered through a keypad.
 N.B.
 The term PIN is a misnomer and should really be referred to as a PVN (Personal Verification Number).